item4/yui/README.rst

      ]

 CHANNELS
   dictionary of str.
-Channel names used in code. it used for support same handler code with different server envrionment.
+Channel IDs used in code. it used for support same handler code with different server envrionment.

   For example,